Here are SAP interview questions and answers for fresher as well as experienced candidates to get their dream job.

 - RFC: Remote function call

-- Mention what is LUW (Logical Unit Of Work)?
+27) Mention what is LUW (Logical Unit of Work)?

-- Mention what is BDC stand for?
+28) Mention what is BDC stands for?
 How many methods of BDC are there?

-BDC stand for Batch Data Communication.
+BDC stands for Batch Data Communication.
 The methods of BDC are

 The baseline date is the date from which the payment terms apply.
 Usually, it is the document date on the invoice but can also be the date of entry or posting date from the ledger.

-In certain industries, it is not possible to create new master records for every vendor trading partner.
-One-time vendor enables for a dummy vendor code to be used on invoice entry and the information that is normally stored in the vendor master, is keyed on the invoice itself.
+In specific industries, it is not possible to create new master records for every vendor trading partner.
+One-time vendor enables a dummy vendor code to be used on invoice entry, and the information that is normally stored in the vendor master is keyed on the invoice itself.

 While executing the SAP Payment Run the standard stages of SAP includes

-- Proposal Scheduling: The system proposes list of invoices to be paid
+Proposal Scheduling: The system proposes a list of invoices to be paid

 The difference between the residual and partial payment includes

-- Residual Payment: While in residual payment, invoice A456 is cleared for the full value $100 and a new invoice line item is produced for the remaining balance of $30.
+Residual Payment: While in residual payment, invoice A456 is cleared for the full value of $100, and a new invoice line item is produced for the remaining balance of $30.

 It is the standard data type object; it exists only during the runtime of the program.

-- Mention what is an application, presentation and database servers in SAP R/3?
+34) Mention what is an application, presentation, and database servers in SAP R/3?

 SAP ABAP is the programming language used within SAP to customize, generate forms, generate reports, etc. While SAP basis is, the administration module of SAP used to control code changes, upgrades, database admin, network setup, etc.

-- List out the different types of the source system in SAP?
+37) List out the different types of source systems in SAP?

 The different types of the source system in SAP includes